You are here: Curriculum » Individual Learning Needs

 This support may include reading intervention to raise their reading age, enabling them to access National Curriculum tests, and support with numeracy to embed basic numeracy skills.

-The school information report links directly to the SEN Policy in our school policies section of the website.
+The school information report links directly to the SEND Policy in our school policies section of the website.